History of Nneka Ogwumike in Timeline

 Nneka Ogwumike

-Nneka Ogwumike is an American professional basketball player currently with the Seattle Storm in the WNBA.
-Drafted first overall by the Los Angeles Sparks in 2012, she played twelve seasons with the team, achieving significant success.
-Ogwumike was named the WNBA MVP in 2016 and led the Sparks to a WNBA Finals victory that same year.
-Recognizing her exceptional career, she was named to The W25 in 2021, which celebrated the top 25 players in the WNBA's first 25 years.
+Nneka Ogwumike is a prominent American professional basketball player currently with the Seattle Storm in the WNBA.
+Drafted first overall by the Los Angeles Sparks in 2012, she spent 12 seasons with the team, achieving significant accolades.
+These include being named WNBA MVP in 2016 and leading the Sparks to a WNBA Finals victory in the same year.
+Ogwumike's accomplishments led to her being recognized as one of the league's top 25 players of all time in 2021, solidifying her legacy in the WNBA.

 On July 2, 1990, Nnemkadi Chinwe Victoria "Nneka" Ogwumike was born.
 She is an American professional basketball player.